Galactic Archaeology with Gaia: Latecomers to the party and the census of accreted substructure

 \subsection{Sagittarius and the Milky Way disc}

 The Sgr dwarf galaxy \citep{Ibata1994} and its associated stellar stream \citep[e.g.][]{Newberg2002, Majewski2003, Belokurov2006} are an archetype of dwarf galaxy disruption.
 The stellar stream emanating from a known dwarf galaxy is a clear example of accretion in action, and studies of the stream have been used to measure the Galactic potential as well as the orbit and mass of the Sgr dwarf progenitor \citep[e.g.][]{Law2010, Dierickx2017, Gibbons2017, Fardal2019, Vasiliev2021}.
-The mere fact that the progenitor is still intact points to a fairly recent accretion event (since redshift $z \sim 1$), and this has been confirmed by most modeling efforts.
+The mere fact that the progenitor is still intact points to a fairly recent accretion event (since redshift $z \sim 1$), and this has been confirmed by most modelling efforts.

 The omniscience of the Sgr stream has been obvious for several years, most notably displayed in the famous `field-of-streams' image from SDSS \citep{Belokurov2006}.
-However, the \gaia\ mission has allowed a more detailed examination of this well-known stream \citep{Antoja2020, Ibata2020, Ramos2020}.
+However, the \gaia\ mission has allowed a more detailed examination of this well-known stream \citep{Antoja2020, Ibata2020, Ramos2020, Cunningham2024}.
 In addition to properties of the stream itself, the \gaia\ era has provided evidence that Sgr has actually perturbed the Galactic disc during its orbit around the galaxy.
 Now, this is not a new idea --- several past works have shown that a Sgr-like dwarf could induce perturbations to the disc \citep[e.g.][]{Dehnen1998, Ibata1998, Quillen2009, Laporte2018}, and there has been evidence of disc perturbations from pre-\gaia\ data \citep[e.g.][]{Gomez2012, Widrow2012, Carlin2013, Schonrich2018}.
 However, \gaia\ provided unambiguous evidence that the galaxy is out of equilibrium, and is currently undergoing a phase-mixing process from an out-of-equilibrium state.
 The evidence for this phase-mixing comes from the prominent spiral feature in position and velocity discovered by \cite{Antoja2018} (see Fig. \ref{fig:gaia_snail}).
 This so-called \gaia\ phase-space `Snail' potentially arises from phase-mixing of past gravitational disturbances of the Milky Way disc.
+The spiral phase-space structures are studied in greater detail using \gaia\ DR3, where their chemical signatures can also be mapped thanks to the GSP-Spec catalogue derived from the RVS spectra \citep{gaia_cartography}.

 Since its discovery, several works have attributed the \gaia\ Snail to pericentric passages of the Sgr dwarf \citep[e.g.][]{Binney2018, Khanna2019, Laporte2019, Bland-Hawthorn2021, Gandhi2022}.
 Is this yet another example of the co-evolution of the Milky Way disc and halo?
 We have previously discussed that the metal-rich `Splash' material is likely caused by the impact of the early GS/E accretion onto the proto-galaxy (see Section \ref{sec:splash}), and it also appears that the more recent Sgr accretion has influenced the Galactic disc.
 While it is worth noting that there are alternative hypotheses for the origin of the Snail, such as from many smaller disturbances rather than one large one \citep[e.g.][]{Hunt2022, Tremaine2023}, it remains true that in the \gaia\ era we cannot study the disc and halo in isolation, particularly when we are considering the inner halo.
 The co-evolution and co-existence of these components show that the accretion of substructures, particularly massive ones, can influence and shape the entire Galaxy.